-new at 11i Starting with HP-UX 11i v 1.0, all of the previous PCI and HSC Fast Ethernet network original release drivers are combined into a single driver called btlan.
+new at 11i Starting with HP-UX 11i v1, all of the previous PCI and HSC Fast Ethernet network drivers are combined into a single driver called btlan.
 Also, the new btlan driver is always-installed as part of the kernel.
 This simplifies installation and upgrade.

-For HP-UX 11i, the PCI and HSC-based Fast Ethernet network cards previously supported by HP-UX10.20 and 11.0 drivers btlan, btlan3, btlan4, btlan5 and btlan6 are now supported on HP-UX 11i by the btlan driver.
-Impact The btlan driver works seamlessly with existing HP LAN link administrative commands such as lanadmin, lanscan, linkloop, and NetTL.
+For HP-UX 11i v1, the PCI and HSC-based Fast Ethernet network cards previously supported by HP-UX 10.20 and 11.0 drivers btlan, btlan3, btlan4, btlan5 and btlan6 are now supported on HP-UX 11i v1 by the btlan driver.

+The btlan driver works seamlessly with existing HP LAN link administrative commands such as lanadmin, lanscan, linkloop, and NetTL.

 The btlan driver supports the same functions and features as the previous HP-UX 10.20 and 11.0-based drivers.
 In addition, it also supports the online addition and replacement of networking and mass storage cards on various systems including L-Class, N-Class and Superdome servers.

+IMPORTANT

-IMPORTANT If you have HP-UX 10.20 and 11.00-based scripts that specifically refer to btlan3, btlan4, btlan5 or btlan6, and if you migrate to HP-UX 11i, you need to change those scripts to refer to btlan.
-You use the new driver name btlan with the following commands: what string For example: what /stand/vmunix | grep btlan • ioscan For example: ioscan -kfC lan | grep btlan You will also see the driver name btlan as the output in: the system file /stand/system nettlgen.conf and in the file /var/admin/sw/nettl.LOG00 Files Changed The following files have changed to include the new btlan driver name (most involve just name changes): • kernel library is now called /usr/conf/libbtlan.a • nettl formatter/catalog files (no change except instead of btlan3, btlan4, btlan5, btlan, or btlan6, it will just refer to btlan) debuq/q4 lanscan/lanadmin support libraries/catalog files now have names to reflect btlan such as libdsbtlan.a, dsbtlan.cat, etc.
+If you have HP-UX 10.20 and 11.00-based scripts that specifically refer to btlan3, btlan4, btlan5 or btlan6, and if you migrate to HP-UX 11i v1, you need to change those scripts to refer to btlan.

+You use the new driver name btlan with the following commands:

+- what string

+For example: what /stand/vmunix | grep btlan

+- ioscan For example: ioscan -kfC lan | grep btlan

+You will also see the driver name btlan as the output in:

-- master file - init scripts/conf file
+- the system file /stand/system - nettlgen.conf and in the file /var/admin/sw/nettl.LOG00

+Files Changed

+The following files have changed to include the new btlan driver name (most involve just name changes):

+- kernel library is now called /usr/conf/libbtlan.a - nettl formatter/catalog files (no change except instead of btlan3, btlan4, btlan5, btlan, or btlan6, it will just refer to btlan)

-- The init script will be hpbtlan and the configuration file will be called hpbtlanconf. - The configuration files under /etc/rc.config.d/ will be replaced by hpbtlanconf.
+- debug/q4 - lanscan/lanadmin support libraries/catalog files now have names to reflect btlan such as libdsbtlan.a, dsbtlan.cat, etc. - master file - init scripts/conf file - The init script will be hpbtlan and the configuration file will be called hpbtlanconf. - The configuration files under /etc/rc.config.d/ will be replaced by hpbtlanconf.
 When a cold install is performed, this file will be installed for all btlan driver claimed cards.
 If, however, an upgrade is done, you can choose to merge the files using pre-update scripts.
 If you do not elect to merge during an upgrade, then the files will, by default, be saved as .obsolete files which can be later merged manually into the hpbtlanconf file.